Common questions about Blue Water Grill

 3. Do your best you can until you know better.
 When you know better, do better.

-And 1 recent quote that we think is important:
+And 1 recent quote, form an unlikely source, that we think is important:

 "Too often, we judge other groups by their worst examples, while judging ourselves by our best intentions."